How To Remove Sticker Residue from Anything — The Ultimate Guide

 How to remove adhesive from metal

-• Hairspray — look for one that contains alcohol
+• Hairspray — one containing alcohol.

 How to remove sticker residue from stainless steel